sitespeedio/sitespeed.io/docs/_posts/2016-12-14-friendly-url-names.md

 * The key summary structure for metrics for WebPageTest just worked because of luck.
 It is now divided in pageSummary and summary making it easier to configure and understand.

+* Fixed encoding problems when storing URLs to disk #1346

 ## Other fixes
 * The Docker container now uses Chrome 55.0
 * We have a trap to catch when you wanna exit a Docker run.
 Now you can just exit instead of waiting for the test to finish.